grandivory/ffxi-gearswap/README.md

 * For ranged attacks, the lua looks for `sets.midcast.RA`
 * If you define a `sets.midcast["Something"]`, "Something" will be searched against the full name of the spell you're casting, then the type, so you could define (for example) a `sets.midcast.Cur` that would match to ANY Cure spell, Curaga, or Cura, or you can define `sets.midcast.Healing` for any Healing magic.
 * Additionally, you can define `sets.midcast["SomethingMB"]` or `sets.midcast["SomethingSelf"]` to match "Something" against the full name of the spell when magic burst mode is on or when you're targeting yourself, respectively.
+* If you see a skillchain performed, cast a spell that matches the skillchain element(s), and have a corresponding magic burst set defined, then it will automatically be used, even if you don't manually turn on magic burst mode.
 * For healing magic:
   * The lua will look for a `sets.midcast.NaSpell` for any -na spells.
   * The lua will look for a `sets.midcast.CureSelf` if you're targeting yourself.